-The percentages shown on the legend for this map mean % of the population in a specific department that uses 5 kisses.
+The percentages shown on the legend for this map mean % of the population in a specific department that uses five greeting kisses.

 As you can see above, there are strong regional disparities and you can find different ways to faire la bise in a single department.

-The map here below gives a simplistic vision of how to kiss in France (the French greeting kiss), but it’s definitely a map easier to remember:
+The map here below gives a simplistic vision of how to kiss in France (the French greeting kiss on the cheek), but it’s definitely a map easier to remember:

 Don’t stress too much!
 And – when kissing will be safe again – just look at what the others do and go with the flow.

 French Word for Kiss

 By now, you have learned the ‘faire la bise’ meaning.
 However, the French have more than one word for kiss, which can be confusing for French learners.
 While these words have similar meanings and use, they are not exactly the same:

 UNE BISE.
 A kiss (or several kisses) on the cheek.
 It is mostly used in the expression ‘faire la bise‘ and is not romantic.